 - 50 g (1/4 cup) melted butter

-- 1 shot glass vin santo (or similar sweet wine)
+- 1 small shot glass (30 ml) vin santo, or similar sweet wine

 - pinch of salt

-- To glaze: 1 egg yolk, half an egg white, aniseed.
+- To glaze: half an egg white, pinch of aniseed.

 - Preheat your oven to 170°C/340°F

-- Mix the flower with the baking powder.
+- Mix the flour with the baking powder.

 - With the flour, make a well on your work surface.

-- Put the mix from the bowl into the well.
+- Carefully pour the mix from the bowl into the well.

 - Working with a fork or a spatula, amalgamate all the ingredients.

-- Add the toasted, cooled almonds to the mixture.
+- When well mixed, add the toasted, cooled almonds to the mixture.

-- With a large metal spoon, spoon strips (approx 2 inches by 8 inches/4 cm by 15 cm) onto a floured surface.
-Roll in the flour and place on a baking sheet with baking paper on top.
+- With a large metal spoon or a metal spatula, spoon, or cut strips (approx 2 inches by 8 inches/4 cm by 15 cm) onto a floured surface.
+Roll in the flour, shake off excess, and place on a baking sheet covered in baking paper.
+Form into loaves gently and allow space between the loaves for them to rise.

-- Take out of the oven, cut the strips diagonally into biscuits approximately 1 cm (half inch) thick, and brush with the glaze.
+- Take out of the oven, cool a little and cut the strips diagonally into biscuits approximately 1 cm (half inch) thick, and brush with the glaze.

-- Return to the oven and bake for a further 10-15 minutes until golden and glazed.
+- Return to the oven and bake for a further 10-15 minutes at the same temperature until golden and glazed (or alternatively slowly at 100°C/210°F).